Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Conversational SimulMT

 \subsection{Decoding with Conversational Prompt}

 The efficiency improvement in LLMs hinges on maintaining the Key-Value (KV-) cache reuse, i.e. the decoding process must consistently add new tokens at the end of the sequence without altering the middle elements.
-When LLMs are performing multi-turn dialogues, the prompt for each turn is composed of a user input and agent response, separated by \texttt{[INST]} and \texttt{[/INST]} tags: ``\texttt{<s>[INST] $X$ [/INST] $Y$</s>}", and conversation histories are simply concatenated as the context \cite{touvron2023llama2}.
-Drawing parallels to multi-turn dialogues in LLMs, \textsc{SimulMT} can also be viewed similarly, where user inputs are equivalent of \READ action, and agent responses are equivalent of \WRITE action.
-At round $t$, LLM reads a source context chunk $X_t$ and writes its translation $Y_t$: ``\texttt{<s>[INST] $X_{t}$ [/INST] $Y_{t}$</s>}".
-The conversational prompt of \textsc{SimulMT} can be constructed by placing the source chunk as user input, and the model produces the translation as a response (see~\Cref{fig:prompt-dialog}).
-The conversational prompt enables re-using KV-cache as all contents are appended incrementally.
-Our approach is also able to leverage the hypothesis selection strategy of RALCP~\citep{wang2023simultaneous} to prune the unstable suffixes in each response. \Cref{algo:simul_decode} in \Cref{sec:appx-algo} presents the detailed decoding process.
+When LLMs are performing multi-turn dialogues, the prompt for each turn is composed of a user input and assistant response separated by special tokens, and conversation histories are simply concatenated as the context \cite{touvron2023llama2}.
+Drawing parallels to multi-turn dialogues in LLMs, \textsc{SimulMT} can also be viewed similarly, where user inputs and assistant responses are equivalent to \READ and \WRITE action.
+At round $t$, LLM reads a source context chunk $X_t$ and writes its translation $Y_t$: ``\texttt{<U> $X_{t}$ <A> $Y_{t}$}".
+The already processed chunks are concatenated as contexts, serving the latest translation round of new incoming chunks.
+As all contents are appended incrementally, the reuse of KV-cache becomes feasible again like in multi-turn dialogue (see~\Cref{fig:prompt_kvcache}).
+Our approach also adapts the hypothesis selection strategy e.g. RALCP~\citep{wang2023simultaneous} to prune the unstable suffixes in each response. \Cref{algo:simul_decode} in \Cref{sec:appx-algo} presents the detailed decoding process.